-Arthritis is on the rise and a leading cause of disability in the U.S. According to the CDC, nearly one in four adults has been diagnosed with arthritis, which affects overall function and mobility and can result in activity limitations and other issues.
+Arthritis is on the rise and a leading cause of disability in the U.S. According to the CDC, nearly one in five adults has been diagnosed with arthritis, which affects overall function and mobility and can result in activity limitations and other issues.

 Physical activity can help.